-There were examples of good practice identified throughout the inspection in relation to the provision of individualised, compassionate care and the ongoing engagement with service users and other relevant stakeholders.
+There were examples of good practice identified throughout the inspection in relation to the provision of individualised, compassionate care and the effective, ongoing engagement with service users and other relevant stakeholders.
+Service users stated that they are supported to live as independently as possible.